Skrylar/ImpromptuModular/README.md

 **Work in progress.
 This module will be available as of the 0.6.13 release.**

-A 4-track phrase sequencer with 32 steps per sequence, 64 sequences per track, 99 phrases per song/track.
-Each track can be independanly clocked and edited.
+A 4-track phrase sequencer with 32 steps per sequence, 64 sequences per track, 99 phrases per song.
+Each track holds one song and can be independanly clocked and edited.
 The SEL and ALL buttons allow the selection and simulaneous editing across multiple steps and tracks respectively; however, since there is currently no undo feature in the sequencer; patches should be saved often.

 CVs can be entered into the sequencer via CV inputs when using an external keyboard controller or via the built-in controls on the module itself.
-When notes are entered with the **right mouse button** instead of the left button on the builtin keyboard, the sequencer automatically moves to the next step.
-When writing using the CV IN and CV2 IN inputs, all writes are done to current step and sequence number; unconnected inputs are ignored.
-Thus when planning a project, all sequences that are to hold chords must have same sequence numbers across all tracks.
+When notes are entered with the **right mouse button** on the builtin keyboard (instead of the left mouse button), the sequencer automatically moves to the next step.
+Right-click defaults are also supported on the three main knobs.

 Although this sequencer has many similarities to [PhraseSeq32](#phrase-seq-32), many differences must also be kept in mind for existing PhraseSeq users.
 Notably: